ARPA-SIMC/arkimet/doc/ds-iseg.md

 ### During fix

+- [dirty] segments are not touched
 - [unaligned] segments are imported in-place
-- [dirty] segments are not touched
+- [missing] segments are removed from the index
 - [deleted] segments are removed from the index
+- [corrupted] segments can only be fixed by manual intervention.
+They are reported and left untouched
 - [archive age] segments are not touched
 - [delete age] segments are not touched